 - Earned income from a job or self-employment

 - Unearned income such as Social Security, child support or unemployment insurance

-Work Study and other federal education aid does not count as income.
+Work-Study and other federal education aid do not count as income.
 State and private educational loans and grants also do not count unless the money is earmarked for living expenses (room and board).